 - Half Day to Full Day Time to Spend

 Read about how we rank Things to Do.

-One of the largest fortresses in the world, Prague Castle serves double duty as the residence of the Czech President and as a popular tourist destination.
-The complex where it stands is also home to several key attractions, including St. Vitus Cathedral.
+Holding the record for the largest coherent castle complex in the world, Prague Castle serves double duty as the office of the Czech president and a popular tourist destination.
+The complex where it stands is also home to several other attractions.

 Prague Castle has stood in this spot for more than a thousand years and covers a lot of area.
 A UNESCO World Heritage site, the grounds feature a variety of architectural styles, including everything from 10th-century Romanesque buildings to Gothic structures from the 14th century.
 Throughout its history, the castle and the area around it have gone through extensive restorations and renovations.

 The grounds include St. Vitus Cathedral, the Royal Palace, St. George's Basilica and the Golden Lane – where homes have been converted into period scenes to show how artisans lived and worked in ancient times.

 Some recent travelers were surprised that the castle itself isn't as large as they envisioned, but they added that the details of the palace and the surrounding buildings are impressive and worth the trip.
 Others warned that some parts of the complex are full of tourist traps; you may want to wait to eat or grab a drink in another neighborhood until you're done sightseeing.
 Some also warned that you'll have to pay to use the restrooms.
 To avoid sharing your visit with throngs of other tourists, plan to stop by in the morning when the complex opens.